ClementPeter/List-Methods/where_method/README.md

 ## Description

-A randcountry searching app to demo .where list method usage
+A random country searching app to demo .where list method usage

 ## 📸 ScreenShots